fram-x/FluidTransitions/docs/FluidNavigator.md

 Where each screen is a component to render.

 ## Configuring Transitions
-You can configure transitions for the navigator just like with the StackNavigator.
+You can configure transitions for the navigator similar to StackNavigator.

 ```javascript
 const transitionConfig = {